Unexplained sounds, shadows, and nocturnal disturbances.

 Fear arrives before visibility.

-In modern readings, Signs Before Hyakki Yagyō are often interpreted as metaphors for warning signals before social, psychological, or personal collapse—moments when something feels wrong before evidence appears.
+In modern readings, Signs Before Hyakki Yagyō are often interpreted as metaphors for warning signals preceding social, psychological, or personal collapse — moments when something feels wrong before any concrete evidence appears.

 The signs persist because people still feel disaster approaching before it arrives.